venkataravuri/nexthink-assignment/README.md

 Due to time constraintes, folloiwng topics are considered as out of scope,

-1. Only high-level migration strategy has ebee captured, but not includes Data Migration and component by component cut-over strategy.
-2. ?
+1. Data Migration & Cutover strategy could not be documented due to time constraints.
+2. Security Architecture is partially articulted.
 3. ?

 #### Current Solution Limitations & Constraints

-#### To-Be Architecture & Solution

-Re-engineer & refactor existing components to pave-a-way for a true multi-tenant solution which is resilient, crash & fault tolerant and extremely scalable.
+A quick recap of current system limitations,

-### 🚩 High-level Architecture Goals
+### 🚩 Architecture Goals of To-Be Solution

 The overaching goals of re-architected solution are,

-1. **Multi-Tenant Model**: All customers (aka. tenants) shared infrastrucutre with strong ```Tenant Isolation``` with guardrails to deal with noisy neighbours while keeping their data isolated.
+- **Multi-Tenant Model**: All customers (aka. tenants) shared infrastrucutre with strong ```Tenant Isolation``` with guardrails to deal with noisy neighbours while keeping their data isolated.
-2. **Scalablity & Elasticity**: Solution components should be horizontally scalable and leverage elasticity provided by underlying cloud platform.
+- **Scalablity & Elasticity**: Solution components should be horizontally scalable and leverage elasticity provided by underlying cloud platform.
 Should withstand bursty workloads during peak usage hours.
-4. **Event-driven Interactions**: Solution components should be loosely coupled for resiliency and independently deployable with different frequencies.
+- **Event-driven Interactions**: Solution components should be loosely coupled for resiliency and independently deployable with different frequencies.
 Also should enable parallel development with multiple teams working across
-5. Resilient: Solution component should be resilient to network glitches, hardware failure with 'no single-point failue' and be crash-tolerant wit recoverability & fault-tolerant.
+- **Resilient**: Solution component should be resilient to network glitches, hardware failure with 'no single-point failue' and be crash-tolerant with recoverability & fault-tolerant.

-Leverage mix of cloud agnostic & could-specific services
+- **Cloud Agnostic** - Leverage mix of cloud agnostic & could-specific services

-3. **Security, Governance and compliance**: Able to
+- **Security, Governance and compliance**: Adhere to global data localization privacy laws.

 ### 🌈 Functional Analysis & Design